pbrandl/Contrib/README.md

 # Contrib

 **Contrib** is a multi-platform application developed using Flutter.
-It allows users to set up their own [community supported project](https://csx-netzwerk.de/en/) and perform real-time funding with ease.
+It allows users to set up their own [community supported project](https://csx-netzwerk.de/en/) and perform real-time contribution with ease.

 ## Features
 - Real-time anonymous contribution by users.